cmod/ahab/README.md

 selling stuff on my own.
 And I do want to sell stuff.
 That's part of the experiment.
 And, I think it behooves anyone interested in the future of publishing to know the biggest guy in the room really well, even if you don't like them.
+(I've got nothing against Amazon but it seems like a lot of other folks do.)

 ### This template ###

-This template is meant to get you from thinking about publishing a piece of text you have to actually publishing it on Kindle Direct Publishing.
+This template is meant to get you from *thinking* about publishing a piece of text you have to *actually publishing* it on Kindle Direct Publishing.
 If you have a long-form blog post composed mainly of text, I suspect you could convert it to a proper .mobi file using this template in fifteen minutes.
 Obviously, more complex texts (and cover production, etc) take more time.